How Does ACSTO Work?

 Recommendations are not required to receive a scholarship, however, your odds of receiving a scholarship do increase with recommendations.
 This is because without recommendations, your student only has 66% of the criteria our Selection Committees consider, while a student with recommendations has all of the criteria available for the committees to consider.
 This can be a big motivation for parents to talk to friends and family about making an ACSTO donation recommending their student(s) for a scholarship.

 By Arizona law, a recommendation cannot be the sole criteria that ACSTO uses to make an award decision.
 This means that, by law, recommendations cannot guarantee a scholarship.
 In addition, a parent cannot donate to ACSTO and recommend their own dependent, or agree to exchange recommendations with any number of parents.

-Our goal is to make Christian Education a reality for your family.
+Our goal is to make Christian Education affordable for your family.
 Still have questions about how ACSTO works?
 We’d love to help!
 Give our office a call today at 480.820.0403, or Contact Us online!